asdfjkl/yahb/README.md

     C:\MyFiles\movie.avi (huge 600 MB movie file)
     C:\MyFiles\todo.txt  (your todo-list, few kilobytes)

 The large `movie.avi` doesn't change.
 Your `todo.txt` is changed almost daily, but it's only a very small file.
-Let's further assume, it March 1st, 2019, and the current time is 15:12, and you are creating backup with YAHB to `f:\Backup`.
+Let's further assume, it's March 1st, 2019, the current time is 15:12, and you are creating backup with YAHB to `F:\Backup`.
 Then YAHB will simply copy `C:\MyFiles` as follows:

     F:\Backup\201903011512\C__\MyFiles\movie.avi
     F:\Backup\201903011512\C__\MyFiles\todo.txt